skedastik/motion-tools/README.md

 ## posterize-time

-Apply a `posterizeTime(X)` expression to all selected properties where X is inputted via a dialog box.
+Apply a `posterizeTime(X)` expression to all selected properties where X is inputted via a prompt.